Entry points

 for handling messages requesting some information from a contract; unlikeexecute

-, they can never affect any contract state, and are used just like database queries.
+, they can never alter any contract state, and are used in a similar manner to database queries.

 }